SkunkworksAI/hydra-moe/README.md

 ## Datasets
 Skunkworks community is collecting, consolidating and standardizing high quality public and private Instruct data sources to craft a unified source of data for our MoE initiative and any open-source project.
 The collective size of the datasets exceeds 90 separate sources covering all domains listed above.

-We are collaborating with several academic and open source groups (including Alignment Lab and members of Nous) to expand datasets further.
+We are collaborating with several academic and open source groups (including <a href="https://twitter.com/alignment_lab" target="_blank">Alignment Lab</a> and members of Nous) to expand datasets further.
 We are also crafting new instruct datasets from high quality raw data sources.

 Full list of (public) datasets: https://docs.google.com/spreadsheets/d/1tkRZ8T7LZ0ojDUzNFWMKcrPiQJ8Glh-GIFfB7Bksb60/edit?usp=sharing